ClementNerma/Rave/docs/master.md

 }
 ```

 This syntax has a double advantage: first we don't have to make the assignments ourselves, but also we don't have to type the arguments in the constructor.
+This also works with any other method, even non-overload ones.

 Note that we can still specify other arguments, anywhere in the list.